-Drawing is like learning how to play the piano, the more you practise the better you become.
-Lines, shapes and colours are like notes, each playing a part in making music on paper or canvas.
+Drawing is like learning how to play an instrument, the more you practise the better you become.
+Lines, shapes and colours are like notes, each playing a part in making music on paper or canvas (and it takes time and commitment).
+To teach your kids how to draw is to explain and show them that practice gives you confidence and confidence empowers you.
+Once you have taught them that, you have given them all the notes in the scale and all the colours in the rainbow.
 As a parent, you do not have to be a musician or an artist to help encourage, support and nurture your child within the arts.
 You just need to know a few notes to help them get started.
 Here are five simple ways you can help model and teach your kids how to draw.

 Doodling is the equivalent to tapping a few keys on a piano.
 Anyone can do it and by allowing yourself to play, you can learn from each note and every mark.
 Doodling can be as simple as repeating lines, shapes and colours to build patterns or drawing stick figures.
 Doodling is the act of letting go and allowing your hand to play on paper.
 Whether it is on a placemat at a restaurant or a sketchbook devoted to doodling, encourage your child to doodle and teach them that their drawings don’t have to look like anything.
 Invest in some new markers, pens or pencils to provide them with the instruments to play.
 Each mark made is learning how to create through the act of playing.
 Remember, Beethoven played a lot of notes before he wrote a symphony.